intermine/bluegenes/docs/building.md

     lein dev

 However, all the output will be thrown into one terminal.
-If you wish to keep the processes separate, you can start them each individually by following the instructions below.
+If you wish to keep the processes separate, you can start them individually by following the instructions below.

 ### Compile the CSS

 We use [less](http://lesscss.org/) to write our styles.

-You can compile the Less sources to CSS with the below command:
+You can compile the Less sources to CSS with the command below:

     lein less